-Feel wrong, odd, strange - anxiety symptoms
+Feel wrong, odd, and strange anxiety symptoms common descriptions:

 You, or parts of you, feel wrong, different, foreign, odd, or strange.
 It could be your entire being or body, one part of or spot on the body (such as an arm, leg, foot, hand, finger, cheek, lip, tongue, or any other part or spot on the body), or any portion thereof.